CKeddie/WwiseUE4Plugin/README.md

     ```bash
 git submodule add -f --name wwise https://github.com/audiokinetic/WwiseUE4Plugin.git Engine/Plugins/Wwise
 ```
 2. Since the Wwise UE4 integration may need to be rebuilt on the fly by the Unreal Editor during the packaging process, several folders from the Wwise SDK installation folder must be copied into the "Wwise" plug-in folder hierarchy.
-On Windows, the Wwise SDK will be found at `C:\Program Files (x86)\Audiokinetic\Wwise v2016.1.6 build 5553\SDK`, and on Mac, the Wwise SDK is found at `~/Wwise/Wwise v2016.1.6 build 5553/SDK`.
+On Windows, the Wwise SDK will be found at `C:\Program Files (x86)\Audiokinetic\Wwise 2016.1.0.5775\SDK`, and on Mac, the Wwise SDK is found at `~/Wwise/Wwise 2016.1.0.5775/SDK`.
 The following folders are required:
 	* Include files:
 		* Source: `WWISESDK\include\*.*`
 		* Destination: `.../Plugins/Wwise/ThirdParty/include`